In this Article

 Herbal supplements and prescribed medications are helpful with the glandular and hormonal causes of low milk supply.
 However, galactagogues don’t work without skin to skin, stimulation of breasts, unrestricted access to the breast for the baby, latching the baby on frequently, etc. A consultation with an expert would do some good to see if it would suit your needs.

 Getting your baby to latch on is another important aspect of relactation.
 A few useful tips given below could go a long way in helping your baby to breastfeed.

 1. Increased Skin Contact

 Try to have as much skin-to-skin contact with your baby as possible.
 The warmth of skin contact increases bonding and boosts milk production.

 Research has proved that babies have an innate instinct to feed and retain this instinct for long.
 Take advantage of suitable positions, reflexes of babies to feed or even try taking a bath with your baby to re-establish the pattern of breastfeeding.

-Try to nurse your baby when milk supply is high- may be in the night or early mornings.
+Try to nurse your baby when milk supply is high- maybe in the night or early in the morning.
 Try offering the breast for comfort when the baby is asleep or full.